BTP History Writer

 LL.B, M.Phil.

-A member of BTPHG, has concentrated more on the legal aspect of the force and produced a considerable treatise (bound) on the work of BTP.
-Assisted Kevin Gordon with some of his research.
-Still currently writes all the obituaries published in Retired Lines, under the name of Sandman.
+A member of BTPHG, has concentrated more on the legal aspect of the force and produced a considerable treatise (bound) on the work of BTP (Masters Thesis on the "Development of the BTP"), which he presented to the Force having retired as Force Training Officer.
+Worked with Kevin Gordon on some of his research.
+Currently writes all the obituaries published in Retired Lines, under the name of Sandman.

 Robert ButcherA member of BTPHG, he wrote copiously for The Journal before it ceased publication and has carried out much research, including on the deaths of railway police during the Great War and the duties of the early railway policeman.
 He continues to write for the BTPHG newsletter History Lines and remains a great asset to the Group.